Get

 Loyal, confident, alert, intelligent, independent, affectionate

-The Jindo Spitz mix can be an interesting hybrid depending on the spitz breed involved in its development.
-It will undoubtedly have a glorious coat and a regal, wolf-like appearance.
+The Jindo Spitz mix can be an interesting hybrid depending on the spitz breed involved in their development.
+They will undoubtedly have a glorious coat and a regal, wolf-like appearance.
 Owners love their independence and confidence and their ability to be excellent watchdogs.
 They can be wonderful companions, but because of the Jindo in them, they are most loved for their devotion to one human and are popular for singles.

 Energy